Blog|

 This website accessibility testing tool will assist the user to recognize and eliminate the problematic flashing on your website.

-Free Accessibility Tools to Check for Empty Links
+Free Web Accessibility Testing Tools to Check for Empty Links

 Links without meaningful text is not accessible to people with disabilities.
 Descriptive text allows screen reader users to know where the link goes.